 In response to Mohammad Ali’s death last week, there was an outpouring of grief and adulation for the great man.
-Not only was Ali a great athlete, but he great philanthropist and humanitarian.
+Not only was Ali a great athlete, but also a great philanthropist and humanitarian.
 He was a champion of civil rights and free speech.
 At great cost to his career and reputation, he stood firmly on principle in his opposition to an unjust war.
 He was known for his smile and his friendships with even the hard-to-love Howard Cossell.

 In today’s Sunday Globe, Steven Kinzer, a terrific foreign policy analyst, objected to this one-sided portrait of the great Mohammad Ali: “Don’t mythologize Ali’s rage.”
 Kinzer notes how the commemorations have taken the edge off, turning Ali into a kind, grandfatherly, and patriotic soul.
 In fact, he was a fierce advocate of social transformation.
 He was angry at US racism and the US war against Vietnam, which he objected to on general moral and race-based grounds: killing people of color and drafting disproportionate numbers of African Americans to do so.
 I remember that well.